All Products

 Total Handled Vulnerabilities

 Click the number below Total Handled Vulnerabilities to go to the Total Handled Vulnerabilities panel.
-In the panel, you can view the list of affected assets for all vulnerabilities that are fixed and the related information.
+In this panel, you can view the list of affected assets for all vulnerabilities that are fixed and the related information.

 Disclosed Vulnerabilities

 Click the number below Disclosed Vulnerabilities to go to the Detectable Vulnerabilities panel.
-In the panel, you can view the list of and details about the vulnerabilities that can be detected by Security Center.
+In this panel, you can view the list of details about the vulnerabilities that can be detected by Security Center.
 The details include CVE IDs, vulnerability names, vulnerability detection methods, vulnerability disclosure time, and vulnerability types.
-In the panel, you can also enter a CVE ID or a vulnerability name above the vulnerability list to search for a vulnerability.
+In this panel, you can also enter a CVE ID or a vulnerability name above the vulnerability list to search for a vulnerability.
 This way, you can check whether the vulnerability can be detected by Security Center.
 You can click the CVE ID of a vulnerability to view details about the vulnerability in the Alibaba Cloud vulnerability library.

-• View security bulletins.
+• View security bulletins

 Click the tab of a vulnerability type to view the security bulletins for vulnerabilities of the type that are detected by Security Center on your assets.